lc-3-2/llvm/README.md

 ### Build Environment

-For ease-of-use, a `docker-compose.yml` script is provided.
-Its corresponding `Dockerfile` provides all the packages needed to build LLVM.
+For ease-of-use, a Nix development shell and a `docker-compose.yml` script are provided.

 ### Building